-Your 11-day trip on the Tatshenshini-Alsek Rivers will be one of the most memorable journeys of your life.
-The awesome size, beauty, and remoteness of this land make this Alaska river trip one of the greatest river trips in the world.
-From its beginnings as a small, rushing whitewater river in the Yukon it builds to the massive size of the combined Tatshenshini and Alsek Rivers.
-From beginning to end this river grows from just a few thousand cubic feet per second to well over a hundred thousand cubic feet per second, the picture: little to huge!
-The incredible beauty of Alsek Lake combined with many other wonders of the Tatshenshini will surely delight your senses.
+Your 11-day trip on the Tatshenshini River will be one of the most memorable journeys of your life.
+The awesome size, beauty, and remoteness of this land make this Alaska trip one of the greatest river trips on the planet.
+From its beginnings as a small, swift whitewater river in the Yukon, it builds from just a few thousand cubic feet per second to well over a hundred thousand cubic feet per second!
+The incredible beauty of Alsek Lake combined with countless other wonders of the Tatshenshini will no doubt delight your senses.
 Similar Trip: Upper Alsek

 Departure Month: August, July Region: Alaska, Canada Rating: Expedition, High Adventure Pricing: Above $2000

 The Tat’s upper reaches offer great hiking and wildlife viewing.
 A few accessible trails, lead you into the high alpine country.
 The vistas from any of these rewarding hikes are well worth the effort.
 It’s breathtaking!
 Just off the main river are miles and miles of wetland habitat with beaver ponds making perfect nesting grounds for many species of birds.
 These wetlands also provide great habitat for moose and many other animals.
 Everywhere you look the ground is covered with a variety of animal tracks.

 As major tributaries join, the river grows in size every day.
 The Tatshenshini transforms into a braided river with many different channels.
 Around the sixth day of this 11-day trip we join the Alsek River.
 In a panoramic view of the Tat/Alsek confluence you can see over 27 glaciers!